-Doncaster Child and Adolescent Mental Health Service (CAMHS) offers a range of psychological therapies for children aged 5-18 years old and their families.
-Referrals for therapy are made following an assessment by other CAMHS staff and discussion with the child/young person and their family.
-Unfortunately, there is a waiting list but families will be supported by other staff within CAMHS/other agencies whilst they are waiting.
+Doncaster Child and Adolescent Mental Health Service offers a range of psychological therapies for children aged 5-18 years old and their families.
+Referrals for therapy are made following an assessment by other CAMHS staff and discussion with the child or young person and their family.
+Unfortunately, there is a waiting list but families will be supported by other staff within CAMHS or other agencies whilst they are waiting.
 There are also some online resources in the ‘Useful Links’ section of this website that may be helpful.

 Cognitive Behavioural Therapy